-Gender equality and non-discrimination mainstreaming is a horizontal priority of the PREVENT project.
-Proposed projects and activities under this Open Call should incorporate an approach that takes into account the unequal power relations and inequalities experienced by individuals due to their social identities, and how these identities interact to generate feelings of vulnerability and marginalisation.
+Gender equality and non-discrimination mainstreaming is a core horizontal priority of the PLATO programme.
+All proposed projects under the Open Calls should integrate an inclusive approach that recognizes and addresses systemic inequalities and power imbalances affecting individuals based on their social identities, and how these identities interact to generate feelings of vulnerability and marginalization.